All Episodes

 She said that she didn't see anything that was marked.

-And you don't think it's a lie, for example, in Benghazi, while she was telling her daughter and the Libyan president and the Egyptian prime minister it was a terror attack and telling the American people something else.
+And you don't think it's a lie, for example, in Benghazi while she was telling her daughter and the Libyan president and the Egyptian prime minister it was a terror attack and telling the American people something else.

-You don't think that's a lie either?
+You don't think that's a lie either.

-Look, I've seen the timeline.
+Look, I've seen that.

-That's absolutely not the truth, and in all honesty, I think that this has become a partisan thing as well.
+And in all honesty, I think that this has become a partisan thing as well.

 I know, Judge, that you worked with him.